naughtyduk/dropify-promo/docs-src/billing.md

 - Refunds

 ::: info
 Dropify® fees on refunded orders are automatically credited against future usage charges.
+If you refund an order, Dropify® will not take a fee against the refunded amount or item(s).
 :::

 ## Billing Frequency